Filipino Chicken Adobo in Coconut Milk

-Here 's our classic Filipino chicken adobo.
-It’s a simple stew.
+Our classic Filipino chicken adobo is a simple stew.
 I marinated it first, then simmered it low and slow in coconut milk, vinegar, soy sauce, garlic, bay leaf, black pepper.
 The chicken cooked till it was tender, tasted tangy, salty and garlicky.
 Our senses soared with the vinegary aroma all over the house.
 I scooped a thick thigh while its dark creamy broth descended on the mound of fragrant jasmine rice.
 It was sheer comfort food, Filipino style.
 This chicken adobo recipe was adapted from “Memories of Philippine Kitchens” by Amy Besa & Romy Dorotan.
-This recipe I made serves 4.
+This recipe serves 4.

 - 1 1/2 cup rice vinegar

-- One 3-pound whole chicken quartered, cut into serving pieces chicken
+- 1 3 to 4 pounds whole chicken quartered, cut into serving pieces

 - 1 cup organic chicken broth